-In some corporations, there are penalties or pay deductions for any violations or misbehavior, however, some employers fabricate violations on employees in the hopes of deducting their salary to minimize salary expense.
-However, if these deductions lead to a final settlement that is less than the minimum wage rate under FLSA, an employer is accountable for wage theft.
+Some corporations have penalties or pay deductions for any violations or misbehavior.
+However, some employers fabricate violations on employees in the hopes of deducting their salary to minimize salary expenses.
+However, if these deductions lead to a final settlement less than the minimum wage rate under FLSA, an employer is liable for wage theft.

-Sometimes employers may face a crisis and would require their employees to come over weekends to put extra time to manage the situation with additional pay.
-This is a legitimate reason but some employers do not pay the extra amount for calling employees on the weekend, which is wage theft.
+Sometimes employers may face a crisis and require their employees to come over weekends to put in extra time to manage the situation with additional pay.
+This is a legitimate reason, but some employers do not pay the extra amount for calling employees on the weekend, which is wage theft.

 This is a complete violation of the rights of the employees and violations.
 Complete wage theft is when the employer refused to pay at all for all the work done by the employee.
 This includes asking employees to work overtime, during breaks, outside office hours, and more.

 Employees need to know their rights when working for a company.
-This is so that they can identify when they get mistreated and can take legal action immediately before any further exploitation occurs.
+This is so that they can identify when they get mistreated and take legal action immediately before further exploitation occurs.

 There are many forms of wage theft.
-Some worse than others, and to combat wage theft, employees have the right to stand up and file a complaint against the employer.
-After an official complaint, you should start the legal process and file wage theft claims.
+Some are worse than others, and to combat wage theft; employees have the right to stand up and file a complaint against the employer.
+After an official complaint, you should start the legal process, and file wage theft claims.